 So that’s why we like the incline dumbbell press.
 Your shoulders/arms have a freer range of movement, not to mention you can vary your hand position which can ease the stress placed on the shoulders even more.

 This could also allow you to train heavier using dumbbells compared to a barbell while still maximizing chest engagement.
 Lastly, the adduction (bringing the arms toward the midline of the body) of the arms is an essential component of chest activation, which you can’t get by using a barbell.

-Again, because the upper chest area is typically more underdeveloped, it’s a good idea to try and get as much adduction of the arms as possible, for optimal muscle fiber activation.
+Again, because the upper chest area is typically more underdeveloped, it’s a good idea to try and get as much adduction of the arms as possible for optimal muscle fiber activation.

-Hence the reason why we’re proposing a low-to-high cable fly using one arm at a time for a maximum squeeze.
+Hence, it is the reason why we’re proposing a low-to-high cable fly using one arm at a time for a maximum squeeze.
 You can also go heavy with this exercise but make sure to focus on the contraction of the muscles.

 Bringing your arms low to high and across follows the fibers of the upper chest as shown in the video.

 Another advantage is that it’s a closed-chain movement.
 This means your hands are fixed to an immovable surface (the ground) which engages more stabilizer muscles and forces your shoulders to prevent your body from moving in all directions.
 Movements like these make a good chest workout.

 This is beneficial for overall upper body strength, stability, and performance.

-To increase the difficulty of the pike pushup, elevate your feet up onto an object such as a box, chair, bench, etc.
+To increase the difficulty of the pike push-up, elevate your feet up onto an object such as a box, chair, bench, etc.

-4. Incline cable crossover
+4. Incline Cable Crossover

 Not to mention, the fly/crossover increases strength in the pecs and associated muscles since the arms are more outstretched and less stable when compared to a press.